DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 So let's think about what a factor is?

-factors in R may appear as `character` but for efficiency are stored as integers.
+Factors in R may appear as `character` but for efficiency are stored as integers.
 The idea is you will have far fewer factor levels (which you can check with `nlevels()`) than number of observations, so this can save memory and speed up computation.
 However, this means you need to realize that factors are not a special form of `character`, but a special form of `numeric`!

 Question 16.
 If we wanted to make genotype2 into a factor (we will call it genotype2_factor) how would you do so?
 Is this the same as making it a factor from the very beginning?